 Limestone Sinks Trail - 0.40 Miles - Easy - As its name implies, the Limestone Sinks Trail showcases several unique karst features associated with limestone including variously shaped sinkholes, outcrops and a rockhouse.
-One highlight is a very old, very large and fantastically burled chinkapin oak tree.
+One highlight is a very old, very large, and fantastically burled chinkapin oak tree.
 There are two connections to nearby Hidden Springs Trail.
 The trail’s small parking area sits at the Cedar Forest Road juncture across from the large parking lot near the former swimming pool.
 Limestone Sinks is the shortest loop trail in the park.

 Cedar Run Trail - 1.90 Miles - Easy - In fields behind the nature center, this trail forms a large loop routing through open meadows and a cedar forest.
 The meadows are actively managed to promote native grasses and flowering plants in an effort to improve habitat for quail and other wildlife.
 Level to gently sloping terrain and mowed grass surface provide an excellent trail for runners.
 Parts of this trail may be shared with horseback riders.

-Horse Trail - This trail offers access into the Cedars of Lebanon Forest.
+Horse Trail - This trail offers access to the Cedars of Lebanon Forest.
 The trail is limited to horseback riders due to safety reasons.

-Jackson Cave - One of the park’s premiere attractions is Jackson Cave.
-Over a mile in length, it serves as a main surface vent for ground water during wet weather as part of an underground karst network linking sinkholes and other cave openings.
+Jackson Cave - One of the park’s premier attractions is Jackson Cave.
+Over a mile in length, it serves as the main surface vent for groundwater during wet weather as part of an underground karst network linking sinkholes and other cave openings.
 It is named for Thomas Jackson, former landowner and noted Civil War sharpshooter.
 Park staff lead tours inside Jackson Cave.
-Please note, the cave is open at park manager’s discretion and you must have a permit to enter.
+Please note, the cave is open at the park manager’s discretion and you must have a permit to enter.
 Permits are issued at the visitors center.